morenanava/cspiders-divtimes/00_data_formatting/README.md

 After using our [R in-house script](scripts/Fix_seq_ids.R) when formatting our alignments, we also formatted our tree files: all the files which name ends with `newIDs.tree` saved inside the [`trees` directory](00_raw_data/trees/) are in Newick format, contain branch lengths, and have the new sequence IDs!

-The first thing that we need to do is generating tree file with only the tree topology (i.e., no branch lengths) so that we can run `CODEML` to calculate the Hessian, the gradient, and the branch lengths prior to timetree inference -- they are needed to approximate the likelihood calculation!
+The first thing that we need to do is generating tree file with only the tree topology (i.e., no branch lengths) so that we can run `BASEML` to calculate the Hessian, the gradient, and the branch lengths prior to timetree inference -- they are needed to approximate the likelihood calculation!

 ```sh
 # Run from `00_raw_data/trees`, newly created directory